-Summarize, represent, and interpret data on two categorical and quantitative variables a.
+Summarize, represent, and interpret data on two categorical and quantitative variables

+- S-ID.6 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related. - a.
 Fit a function to the data; use functions fitted to data to solve problems in the context of the data.
 Use given functions or choose a function suggested by the context.
-Emphasize linear, quadratic, and exponential models
+Emphasize linear, quadratic, and exponential models.